-Q. Compare Tasks 1A, 1B and 1C.
+Q. Is there any difference between Tasks 1A, 1B and 1C, apart from the number of children?.
 Could you draw maps for all the three?
-If not, which task were you unable to draw a map for?
+If not, why was there a difference in the result?
 Discuss with your group members.